Accounts Payable Days Formula

 This formula reveals the total accounts payable turnover.
 Then divide the resulting turnover figure into 365 days to arrive at the number of accounts payable days.

-Example: The controller of ABC Company wants to determine the company's accounts payable days for the past year.
+As an example, the controller of ABC Company wants to determine the company's accounts payable days for the past year.
 In the beginning of this period, the beginning accounts payable balance was $800,000, and the ending balance was $884,000.
 Purchases for the last 12 months were $7,500,000.
 Based on this information, the controller calculates the accounts payable turnover as:

 ($800,000 Beginning payables + $884,000 Ending payables) / 2